mikebranstein/azure-identity-workshop-instructions/src/chapters/chapter4.md

 ![image](images/chapter4/storage-account-options.png)

-After you create the Storage account, you'll be brought back to your dashboard and presenting with a deployment placeholder:
+After you create the Storage account, you'll be brought back to your dashboard and presented with a deployment placeholder:

 <img src="images/chapter4/storage-account-placeholder.png" class="img-small" />